jiberjiber/readme-generator/README.md

 2. Download the repo and use node to run the index.js file

  # Usage
- 1. Run the program
+ Run the program
-2. Answer the questions
+Answer the questions
-3. Find the generated README.md within the installation folder.
+Find the generated README.md within the installation folder.
-4. Profit???
+Profit???

  # License
- 'DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+ `DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
             Version 2, December 2004

 Copyright (C) 2020 Evan Boswood <evan@boswood.net>